ketwaroo/semanticbits-codingchallenge/README.md

 ## Automated Testing

 The package [`sebastian/peek-and-poke`](https://packagist.org/packages/sebastian/peek-and-poke) is required to run the unit tests.
 It is used for inspecting and setting protected elements in the classes under test.
-It is recommended to install in the root composer.json via `composer requrie --dev sebastian/peek-and-poke`,

 In a Drupal instance with dev packages installed and once phpunit and required packages are set up, the unit tests can be run as follows: